What Is A Ceilidh?

 Who Are Ceilidh Tree?

-We mainly perform in southern England but also throughout the UK and sometimes overseas.
+We mainly perform in southern England, but also throughout the UK and sometimes overseas.
 We are a young(ish) and energetic band passionate about British folk music.
 We all grew up attending ceilidhs, playing in folk sessions and going to festivals so are very much part of the folk tradition and we like to think this gives us an authentic sound.

 What sets Ceilidh Tree ceilidhs apart is our obsession with making ceilidhs fun.
 Our priority is to ensure dancers are enjoying the experience enough that we cultivate in them a lifelong love of ceilidh dancing!
 We are an established band that have been performing regularly for almost a decade.

 Our trusted collective of musicians and callers gives us flexibility to perform for all sorts of different events.
 As we are not a fixed line-up, this also gives a safety net in the event that any of the team should fall ill.
-We also offer packages like ceilidh and disco, ceilidh and piper which makes planning your event easier.

 Are Ceilidh, Céilí And Barndance The Same?